 It dispenses with electronics and effects and focuses on making sounds through interacting with objects.

-This began as the final major project of my Sound Arts MA as a way of going ‘back to basics’.
+This began as the final major project of my Sound Arts MA at London College of Communication as a way of going ‘back to basics’.

 Looking for connections between apparently disparate actions and ideas around improvising.